La

 To be able on our own scale and through Art to be at the initiative of a new cultural bridge between France and Greece and between Greece and the rest of the world is for us a great source of fulfillment.
 By being there each month at the origin of a meeting between a Greek artist and a foreign artist, we hope to give birth to a binomial that will enrich the work of each.

-Each resident agrees to donate one or more of his/her works.
-This can be works produced during the residency or works previously created.
+Each resident agrees to donate a completed artwork, representative of its work, whether created during their residency or not.
 Each of these donations will enrich the private collection of La Chapelle Saint-Antoine, which is exhibited publicly each year.

 The cost of transportation is the responsibility of the artist or the organization that represents him.
 On site, the means of transportation are also at the artist’s expense.